-Sedalia has long been a primary care-focused community.
-Residents prefer to have their care locally delivered, when possible, by physicians who are thoughtful, caring and truly interested in them as individuals.
+Family medicine has long been a foundation in the primary care-focused Sedalia community.
+Patients here prefer to have their care locally delivered, when possible, by physicians who are thoughtful, caring and truly interested in them as individuals and not just diagnoses.

-The first year of training will be completed at the University of Missouri Health Science Center in Columbia, Missouri, along with beginning continuity clinics at the Bothwell Family Medicine Associates clinic in Sedalia.
-The last two years will be at Bothwell Regional Health Center in Sedalia.
+The first year of residency training will be completed with our partners at the University of Missouri Health Care in Columbia, Missouri, along with weekly continuity clinics at Bothwell Family Medicine Associates in Sedalia.
+The second and third years will be primarily at Bothwell Regional Health Center in Sedalia with opportunities for electives.

 Community Advantages in Central Missouri